jasonraynorris/WebAppMetricCollector/README.md

 1. Each application target will create a threaded instance.
 2. The request_file is located in the Requests folder.
 3. It is not recommended to set the interval timer greater than 60.
+4. If max_connection_thread_count is exceed, the threads will reset.
+This is intended to control leaking.

 <pre>
 source_location: